-As of September 30, 2016, the Group owns 8.5% stake in Malaysia Marine and Heavy Engineering Holdings Berhad (MHB) totaling 136 million shares.
+In 2016, the Group owns 8.5% stake in Malaysia Marine and Heavy Engineering Holdings Berhad (MHB) totaling 136 million shares.
 This company is listed in Malaysia (Bursa Malaysia Securities Berhad).

-As of September 30, 2016, MHB available-for-sale financial assets amount to €30.2 million.
-Over the ninemonth period ended September 30, 2016, a gain of €1.2 million was recognized in equity on the share revaluation at fair value.
+As of June 30, 2016, the available-for-sale financial assets related to MHB amount to €33.5 million.
+On the first half 2016, a gain of €4.5 million was booked in due to the revaluation of the share at fair value.